mobb-dev/cx-mobb-fixer-action/README.md

 This action will monitor the presence of such a comment and trigger a job to download the SAST report.
 The SAST report is submitted to the Mobb vulnerability analysis engine, and a fix is presented to the Pull Request's comment section.

-If you are using this on a private repo, the Mobb user to which the API key belongs must have access to the repo and must approve github access for the user on the Mobb platform beforehand.
+If you are using this on a private repo, the Mobb user to which the API key belongs must have access to the repo and must approve GitHub access for the user on the Mobb platform beforehand.

 ![image](https://github.com/mobb-dev/cx-mobb-fixer-action/assets/5158535/da9221ef-1dd2-4b6d-b6ba-aa466b51e887)